-Dashboard cameras can, at the best of times, capture something incredible that you otherwise may not have recorded (remember the Chelyabinsk meteor in Russia that was captured on film thanks to the popularity of dash cams in that area?).
-At the worst of times, these cameras can capture footage of an accident or encounter that can help you in fighting a ticket or getting a fair share from your insurance company.
-Regardless of whether you want one of these cameras to capture all the spontaneity that can arise while driving, want some peace of mind in our litigious society, or both, we can help you find the right model.
+Dashboard cameras can, at the best of times, capture something incredible that you otherwise may not have recorded (remember the Chelyabinsk meteor in Russia that was captured on film thanks to the popularity of dash cams in that area?)
+In a more unfortunate turn of events, these cameras can capture footage of an accident or encounter that you would like to have a record of for potential legal reasons.
+It is important to note that sometimes video is not enough evidence in a court of law.
+Regardless of whether you are looking into these dash cams for business, pleasure, or both, we can help you find the right model.
 To that end, we've put together a step-by-step guide for figuring out what you should be looking for in a digital driving documentarian.

 Step 1: Who Could Benefit From a Dash Cam?

-Likely the most common group of people that can derive some value from a dashboard camera are those that want some peace of mind that they will be protected from superfluous lawsuits.
-If you end up in a fender bender or worse, having footage proving you were not at fault can be key in avoiding any legal damages, and in reaping the proper compensation from your insurance company.
+Likely the most common group of people that can derive some value from a dashboard camera are those that are looking to ease their mind if they find themselves in a vehicle-related lawsuit.
+If you end up in a fender bender or worse, having footage proving your innocence can be key in avoiding any legal damages, and in reaping the proper compensation from your insurance company or the insurance company of the party at fault.
 If you live in a very rural area the lower risk of such an occurrence may not warrant the investment in a dash cam, but if you live in a city full of distracted drivers and pedestrians that are constantly causing you stress, one of these cameras may be able to alleviate at least some of that worry.

 A growing group of people that rely on footage of their driving and of what's happening inside their cars is rideshare drivers.
-Whether you're driving for Uber, Lyft, or something similar, a dash cam can help protect you from some of the liability associated with using your personal vehicle as a taxi.
+Whether you're driving for Uber, Lyft, or another rideshare program, a dash cam can help protect you from some of the liability associated with using your personal vehicle as a taxi.
 Some models even have second cameras that can record the cabin of a vehicle.

-The final group of people that may like to have a camera permanently in their car are those that want a record of their scenic cruises, or that often are met with looks of disbelief when sharing the crazy thing that happened on their commute.
+Another group of people that may like to have a camera semi-permanently installed in their car are those that want a record of their scenic cruises, or that often are met with looks of disbelief when sharing the crazy thing that happened on their commute.

 Step 2: Do You Need a Rear Camera?

 Many models offer a second camera that points to the rear of the car.
 Often these cameras can double as a backup camera.
 If you've already decided to get a dash cam and always get stressed by your car's blind spot when you put it in reverse, this is a worthwhile addition.
 However, if you're mostly looking for something that can prove your innocence in an accident, a rear camera is less likely to be useful than a front-facing one.
 That is because most accidents that damage the rear of a car are not considered the fault of that driver.
-For example, drivers that get rear-ended are almost never considered at fault for the accident, simply because the onus is on the driver behind to pay attention to the road in front of them and stop in time.
-That isn't to say a rear-facing camera couldn't provide valuable footage from an accident, but we would consider it less valuable than a front-facing camera.
+For example, drivers that get rear-ended are rarely considered at fault for the accident, simply because the onus is on the driver behind to pay attention to the road in front of them and stop in time.
+That isn't to say a rear-facing camera couldn't provide valuable footage from an accident, like if a car hit you from behind and you hit the car in front of you, but we would consider it less valuable than a front-facing camera.

 Step 3: Do You Need to Record What's Happening Inside Your Car?